-Pricing information must be given close to the product, or in the case of distance contracts (for example, online or mail order sales) and advertisements, close to a picture or written description of the product.
+Pricing information must be given close to the goods, or in the case of distance contracts (for example, online or mail order sales) and advertisements, close to a picture or written description of the goods.
 In relation to sales by telephone, price indications must be clearly audible and linked to the subject of the transaction.

 Prices can be shown:

 Pricing information must be available - that is, clearly visible to consumers without them having to ask for assistance in order to see it.

 Legibility refers to a consumer with normal sight.
 Traders must also comply with the Equality Act 2010 and take account of the special needs of the elderly and disabled groups.

 Goods that are kept out of the consumer's sight are exempt from price marking until an indication is given that they are for sale.

 Items displayed for sale in a shop window should display pricing information as per the above requirements.
 Exceptions to this are jewellery, precious metal or watches where the individual selling price is more than £3,000.
-These products need not bear pricing information in close proximity to the item.
+These goods need not bear pricing information in close proximity to the item.
 However, the pricing information must still be given elsewhere - for example, by means of a price list in-store.

-Window displays that do not contain products that are removed and sold to consumers may be regarded as being purely promotional.
+Window displays that do not contain goods that are removed and sold to consumers may be regarded as being purely promotional.
 They will fall within the definition of 'advertisement' and be exempt.
 Traders are advised to contact their local trading standards service for guidance on this matter.

-If traders indicate that they are willing to accept foreign currency for the purchase of a product, in addition to the required price indications in sterling they must also:
+If traders indicate that they are willing to accept foreign currency for the purchase of goods, in addition to the required price indications in sterling they must also: